thinkshout/thinkshout/blog/_posts/2014-07-18-responsive-images-in-drupal-with-the-picture-module.md

 short: "Want responsive images on your Drupal 7 site?
 Use a Drupal 8 backport to get the job done."
 ---

 In today’s web device climate, you never know if your site will be viewed on a laptop, a tablet, a phone, an 84-inch 4k monitor, a Blu-ray player, a gaming console, or a [refrigerator](http://www.samsung.com/us/appliances/refrigerators/RF4289HARS/XAA).
-Most of us have probably experienced the frustration of using a website at some point that displayed poorly because of its inbuilt assumptions about what the user’s screen would look like.
+Most of us have probably experienced the frustration of using a website that displayed poorly because of its inbuilt assumptions about what the user’s screen would look like.
 The ability for your web content to adjust to its context---in particular, screen resolution---is critical to making sure you deliver the best web experience possible to every user.

 The tools and techniques to do so, known as responsive web design (RWD), are a large area beyond the scope of this blog post.
 For today, we’ll focus on a specific bit of RWD that is a little tricky to handle in Drupal: responsive images.